-Rice for example is a staple food for the Chinese quisine, beans is a great staple food for Mexican fare.
+Rice, for example, is a staple food for Chinese cuisine; beans are a great staple food for Mexican fare.
 Beans come in many varieties.
-A good meal for example is Pinto beans, my daughter’s mother Anntha could cook a pot of Pinto beans you couldn’t beat.
+A good meal, for example, is Pinto beans; my daughter’s mother Anntha could cook a pot of Pinto beans you couldn’t beat.
 Beans well cooked will keep you full for some time.

-There are many different potatoes, which come in many sizes, white, red, the large Russet baking potato, the White potato, a sort of flat like rectangle potato, is very good, The Red potato, more ore less round with a very thin red skin, you don’t need to peal it.
-Also the Klondike gold is a great all around potato.
+There are many different potatoes, which come in many sizes, white, red, the large Russet baking potato, the White potato, a sort of flat like rectangle potato, is very good, The Red potato, more ore less round with a very thin red skin, you don’t need to peel it.
+Also, the Klondike gold is a great all-around potato.

-The potato is eaten in many ways, cooked in a pan, baked, massed, scalloped, cut into small slices and served with breakfast in a restaurant.
+The potato is eaten in many ways, cooked in a pan, baked, mashed, scalloped, cut into small slices, and served with breakfast in a restaurant.
 Yum yum french fries, you name it.

-Potatoes, rice, and rice pilaf, also pasta, are a filling food, for example.
-If your dinner consists of a steak and some Vegetables you probably need some Potato etc., to fill up on.
+Potatoes, rice, and rice pilaf, also pasta are a filling food, for example.
+If your dinner consists of a steak and some Vegetables, you probably need some Potato, etc., to fill it upon.

-Once the leaf ends are eaten you pull off a thistle portion, and there is a round base so thick that is very good to eat.
+Once the leaf ends are eaten, you pull off a thistle portion, and there is a round base so thick that it is very good to eat.

 The Avocado is a Fruit

-You can make guacamole a dip, I don’t know how to make, but its very good, I’ll let you figure that out.
+You can make guacamole a dip, I don’t know how to make it, but it’s very good; I’ll let you figure that out.

 Avocado is very good on a sandwich sliced, by its self or other goodies on a sandwich.